saurabh321gupta/IgnoreUTCs/README.md

 # IgnoreUTCs
-Ignore UTCs with no manual effort!
+Ignore UTCs Or E2es with no manual effort!